 - Done in a "Secret" game on Whose Line Is It Anyway?, with Ryan Styles as William Tell and Colin Mochrie as his son.
 After Colin bites into the apple and finds hidden nude pictures of Friar Tuck, Ryan unsubtly attempts to Make It Look Like an Accident by attempting to shoot a grape off his head.
 And then doing it blindfolded.

 - In the Star Trek: Voyager episode "Coda", Janeway suggests to Chakotay that he could play William Tell and blast an apple off of her head with a phaser for Neelix's Talent Night.

 Chakotay: Sounds great.
 If I miss, I get to be captain.

-- The first we see of Mordred in Merlin-1998 is him practicing archery with a group of servants standing with apples on their heads.
-"If you gentleman don't stop trembling, I might miss and kill you all!"
+- The first we see of Mordred in the 1998 Merlin mini-series is him practicing archery with a group of servants standing with apples on their heads.
+True to form, it's a Kick the Dog moment.

 - The Danny Kaye Show once cast the comedian in a double role as a myopic William Tell and his son; together, they performed Rossini's "The William Tell Overture" as a duet.

 I'm a darn, I'm a darn, I'm a darn good shot/Even though my vision's not so hot/Even though, even though I squint a lot/I'm a darn, I'm a darn good shot!